 In general, a linear casting tolerance standard of ±0.005 in/in can be achieved in the process, but this is also influenced by the material, size, geometry and complexity of the part.

-For your reference, below you may find the tolerances of lost foam casting alloys:
+For your reference, you may find the alloys tolerances below:

 Want to know if Lost Foam Casting is the right manufacturing process for your next project?
 Contact our sales department to learn more about our solutions!
 You can also check out other casting processes on our website.

 Contact our Customer Service and let us know how we can help to catapult your next project to success.